fcn06/swarm/README.md

 LLM Models:  We've found `qwen/qwen3-32b` to be highly effective, especially for MCP interactions.

 Each model can access to its own LLM.
 The urls are parametrized in config files while API KEY needs to be injected at runtime.

+To enable MCP features, you need to have an MCP server up and running.
+There is one in examples in case you need one for testing purpose

 ## **KickStart**